Wonder Works Children’s Museum in Oak Park: Perfect for Kids Under 5

 Upcoming Special Events

-Dino Works begin March 20th-April 7th.
-This event is offered (for the very first time) free with guest admission.
+Dino Works began March 27 and goes through April 13, 2026.
+This event is offered free with guest admission.
 This will also mean it is free for members as well.

-As you explore the museum, you will find dinosaurs throughout.
-Wonder Works teamed up with the Field Museum and have the chance to borrow one of their Dinosaur Skulls.
-This will be displayed in the hallway; guests can get a close look, but will be roped off.
+Wonder Works teamed up with the Field Museum and borrowed one of their Dinosaur Skulls.
+This is displayed in the hallway; guests can get a close look, but it will be roped off.

-As you play in different areas, you will find costumes, props and even life-like puppet dinosaurs throughout.
-There will be a variety of shows and stories to entertain all your dino-loving kids.
+Throughout Dino Works, there will be a variety of shows, parades and stories to entertain all your dino-loving kids.
 Your child will even have a chance to be a paleontologist with the fossil digging kits offered!

-In addition to Dino Works, they offer daily programing.
-During our visit, there was an option to participate in infant and toddler yoga!
-Be sure to check their page to plan ahead.
+In addition to themed weeks throughout the year, they also offer daily programing.
+During our visit, there was an option to participate in infant and toddler yoga.
+Be sure to check their page to plan ahead for these special offerings.
+Other upcoming themes include Earth Week, Superheroes and Bugapoolza.

 Tips for Your Trip to Wonder Works Children’s Museum